cris91i22/akka-cluster-example/README.md

 ### Tasks to do

-- Implement router into http sub module.
+- Implement mongodb database
-- Logs.
-- Gatling, stress test.
 - Business logic, In which sub module?
 - Configure weakly up members and test it.
-- Implement mongodb database
 - Sharding
 - Akka persistence
+- Logs.